gravitational/teleport/rfd/0148-pinned-unified-resources.md

 ### Security Concerns
 Pinned resources go through the same RBAC as unified resources so no additional security concerns matter in the listing.
-The only thing to consider is that leaf cluster resource IDs will exist in user preferences stored in the root cluster.

 ### Backward compatibility
 If the user tries to access a cluster that doesn't have access to pinned resources, we can hide the feature and show